 Today while I was researching this problem online, I found a community of thousands of people who have had the same problems I have.
 There should be better warnings about this withdrawal problem.

-On May 5, 2010 We answered:
+On May 5, 2010, we answered:

 Cetirizine is an antihistamine that is often used to treat itching due to allergies, but the withdrawal phenomenon you and other patients have experienced is not included in the medical literature.
+That has changed, but we suspect few health professionals are aware of cetirizine (Zyrtec) withdrawal.

 Please discuss this problem with a dermatologist.
 She might have a solution to weaning off this antihistamine, perhaps with a short course of corticosteroids.